A radius 1 irreducibility criterion for lattices in products of trees: Finite groups with locally -transitive actions on product graphs

 If $N \cong S^k$ were abelian (or equivalently if $S$ were abelian), then the order of $N$ would be a power of~$2$ since $N$ is generated by involutions (see Lemma~\ref{lem:Nfree}(i) and (iii)).
-Then $G_{x_{3-i}}$ would be nilpotent by (i); this is absurd since a nilpotent group does not admit any $2$-transitive action on a set containing more than one element.
+Thus $G_{x_{3-i}}$ is a $2$-group by (i).
+A $2$-group does not admit a $2$-transitive action on a set containing more than two elements.
+This is a contradiction since $G_{x_{3-i}}$ is $2$-transitive on a set of cardinality $d_{3-i} \geq 3$.
 This proves (iii).
 If $d_1 \leq 4$ or $d_2 \leq 4$, then the set of prime divisors of $|G_{x_1}|$ or $|G_{x_2}|$ would be contained in $\{2, 3\}$.
 Hence the same would apply to $|N|$ by (i) and (ii).
 Thus $N$ would be solvable by Burnside's theorem, hence abelian since $N$ is characteristically simple.
 This contradicts (iii).
 Thus (iv) holds.
 If $|F_i|$ has at most~$2$ prime divisors, then the same holds for $|G_{x_i}|$, hence also $|G_{x_{3-i}}|$ by (ii), hence $|G|$ by Lemma~\ref{lem:Basic}.
 Thus $G$ is solvable by Burnside' theorem.
 The minimal normal subgroup $N$ must thus be abelian, contradicting (iii).
-This proves (iv).
+This proves (v). \end{proof}

-As remarked above, we have $G \cong N \rtimes G_{x_i}$ and $C_{G{x_i}}(N)=\{1\}$ by Lemma~\ref{lem:Nfree}(v).
-In particular the conjugation action on $N$ yields an injective homomorphism $G_{x_i} \to \Aut(N)$.
-If the image of that map intersected non-trivially the group $\mathrm{Int}(N)$ of inner automorphisms of $N$, then the center of $G$ would be non-trivial.
-However $\mathrm Z(G)$ is contained in $N$ by Lemma~Lemma~\ref{lem:Nfree}(vi), and $N$ is minimal normal, but non-abelian by (iii).
-Thus $\mathrm Z(G)= \{1\}$.
-It follows that the composite map $G_{x_i} \to \Aut(N) \to \Out(N)$ remains injective.
-This proves (vi).
-By the Krull--Remak--Schmidt theorem (see \cite[Theorem 3.3.8]{Robinson}), the outer automorphism group $\Out(N)$ is isomorphic to the wreath product $\Out(S) \wr \Sym(k)$.
-The group $\Out(S)$ is solvable by the Schreier conjecture.
-Thus $\Out(N)$ is solvable if $k \leq 4$, hence also $G_{x_i}$.
-This proves (vii). \end{proof}